 The group of seven was cornered to a yard of a nearby house and searched by officers who looked through their jackets.
 The property owner was present while this search was happening, but did not intervene or say anything.
 They do not know if the police knew him before.
 Afterwards they were taken to the police van and pushed inside.

 The seven men in transit were not explained where they were being taken, what was going to happen.
 The van drove them to another location in the forest, near Velika Kladuša.
-They described how:
+The respondents described the situation that followed:

 “There was a hole there, waiting for us”.